fundon/lruly/Readme.md

 ## Quick Start

-  Create the LRU cache and set `maxEntries`
-  If maxEntries is zero, the cache has no limit:
+  Create the LRU cache and set `maxEntries`, if `maxEntries` is zero, the cache has no limit:

 ```js
 var cache = lruly(8964);